 Hypoxia: Your cornea gets most of its oxygen directly from the air.
 But your contact lens sits on top of the cornea and may block it from getting the oxygen it needs, a condition called hypoxia.
 When that happens, your cornea may swell, and that can lead to more serious problems, such as cloudy vision.
 Hypoxia is more common for people who use extended-wear contact lenses -- or people who sleep with their contacts in.

 Your doctor probably will recommend that you switch to lenses that let more oxygen in.
-He also may give you a steroid you’ll put into your eyes to ease swelling and keep the condition from getting worse.
+They also may give you a steroid you’ll put into your eyes to ease swelling and keep the condition from getting worse.

 Conjunctivitis: Also called pinkeye, this causes swelling and redness on your eyelid.
 There are a few different types, but with contacts, you’re most likely to get one called giant papillary conjunctivitis.
 It’s actually a kind of allergic reaction -- your body sees the contact as something that shouldn’t be there and tries to fight it.

 If your symptoms are mild, you may not need treatment -- it probably will go away on its own.
 But if your case is more severe, your doctor may give you a topical steroid or anti-inflammatories to help with your symptoms, and you may need to stop wearing your lenses for a while.
 Your doctor also may suggest that you get a different type of lens, made out of a different material, or daily disposables that you replace every day or new type of solution.

 Dry eye: Every time you blink, you spread tears across your cornea.
 This simple action keeps your eyes moist, lowers you chances of infection, and wipes out dirt.
 If you don’t make enough tears -- or they don’t work as well as they should -- your eyes can get dry and irritated.
 Wearing contact lenses for many years can play a role in this.